jennnx/gifcountmaker/README.md

 ### Step 3

-Use something like OBS or QuicktimePlayer and take a video.
+Zoom in and use something like OBS or QuicktimePlayer and take a video.
 Upload it to Twitter for free money.

 ## Details